 All the elements are generously coated with Superluminova, so the legibility will not be an issue.

-The watch is equipped with the new FL 305 automatic caliber, which is built on 27 jewels, comprises 297 components and offers 44 hours of uninterrupted power supply.
+The watch sports the new FL 305 automatic caliber, which is built on 27 jewels, comprises 297 components, and offers 44 hours of uninterrupted power supply.

-The movement is hidden inside a bulky-looking case, which is made of high-quality grade-5 titanium.
+The movement hides inside a bulky-looking case, which is made of high-quality grade-5 titanium.

-Being 46 millimeters in diameter and 18 millimeters thick, the body may look somewhat intimidatingly heavy, but is in fact quite comfortable on the wrist thanks to the use of the lightweight material.
+Being 46 millimeters in diameter and 18 millimeters thick, the body may look somewhat intimidatingly heavy, but is surprisingly comfortable on the wrist thanks to the use of titanium alloy.

-Of course, being a tool watch, it is designed to be worn with wet-suit, not with tuxedo.
+Of course, being a tool watch, it begs you to wear one with a wet-suit, not with a tuxedo.